-I think it goes without saying that none of us truly knows what the future will hold.
-Our teams at bkm have been hard at work reading and digesting as much information as we can to form an opinion about what to do next.
-We believe our findings can lend some guidance to our customers and serve as a real-life case study within our own organization to make the return to work safe, effective and — crossing our fingers — with minimal disruption.
+It goes without saying that none of us truly knows what the future will hold.
+The teams at bkm have been hard at work reading and digesting as much information as we can to form an opinion about what to do next.
+We believe our findings can lend some guidance to our customers and serve as a real-life case study within our own organization to make any return to work in a post-COVID workplace safe, effective, and — crossing our fingers — minimally disruptive.

-So where do we go from here?
-Our bkm team has compiled a list of recommendations that are meant to serve as quick fixes and suggestions for the near term, to enable our customers to get back to work quickly and adapt proactively to what may come in the future.
+We’ve taken much of the available information and data into account to figure out where we go from here. bkm has compiled a list of recommendations that are meant to serve as quick fixes and suggestions for the near-term, to enable our customers to get back to work quickly and adapt proactively to what may come in the future.

-Additionally, reduced density and a move back to a single-use “my space” model vs. a hoteling and shared desks “our space” strategy will become increasingly important.
+Additionally, reduced density and a move back to a single-use “my space” model vs. a hoteling and shared desk “our space” strategy will become increasingly important.

 Telework & Technology: As we have all learned over the last few weeks, COVID-19 has proven that technology is truly woven into our everyday world.
 Pre-COVID-19, the vast majority of workspaces were slow to adopt brilliant collaborative software, and conference platforms such as Zoom, GotoMeeting, Microsoft Teams, and WebEx.
 As governments across the world implemented travel restrictions and stay at home orders, the world embraced software that lives in the cloud and can be accessed from virtually anywhere — whether it is used on a mobile phone, tablet, laptop or home workstation.
 Rapid user adoption has become imperative and has resulted in enhanced productivity.
 Tools like Slack and Microsoft Teams have quickly taught us that not every matter requires an old fashioned formal email, or a phone call.

-There is no doubt that this pandemic will have a lasting and profound effect on our lives, how we see the world and how we work.
-Some of those changes will be difficult but others will be for the better.
-How we work together will improve.
-As Tracy Brower notes in a recent Forbes article, nothing is more significant in creating bonds between teammates than a common enemy, and the coronavirus struggle is a perfect example of what will strengthen relationships.
+There is no doubt that this pandemic will have a lasting and profound effect on our lives, how we see the world, and how we work.
+As Tracy Brower notes in a recent Forbes article, “Nothing is more significant in creating bonds between teammates than a common enemy, and the coronavirus struggle is a perfect example of what will strengthen relationships.”

 What is happening today will ensure that we take steps to prevent something similar in the future.
-Innovation will flourish, creative problem-solving will be discovered, and pro-active approaches to overcome todays struggles will become commonplace.
+Innovation will flourish, creative problem-solving will be discovered, and proactive approaches to overcome today’s struggles will emerge.
 We have all had the opportunity to witnesses the ability of companies and employees to adapt to change quickly.
-This proves to us that change can happen quickly throughout organizations around the world and will help companies remain nimble and pivot in the future when required.
+This proves that change can happen quickly throughout organizations around the world and will help companies remain nimble and pivot in the future when required.

-As always, our team at bkm is here to help you navigate these changes as your trusted partner along the way.
+As always, bkm is here to help you navigate these changes as your trusted partner along the way.
 Click here to start a conversation with one of our Post-COVID Workplace Consultants.